Optimization Tools

 List all compiled objects and their ROM usage in a tabular form with bytes per symbol and the percentage it uses.
 The data is grouped based on the file system location of the object in the tree and the file containing the symbol.

 Use the rom_report target with your board, as in the following example.
+If you are using Sysbuild (System build), see Dedicated image build targets instead.

 Using west: